How to use a public charger for an electric car

 Where are public chargers located?

-Destination public chargers are located in a variety of locations from council car parks, leisure centres, supermarkets and on streets.
+Destination public chargers are located in a variety of locations from council car parks, leisure centres, supermarkets and on streets - electric car charging points are easy to find.

 Many petrol station forecourts, such as Shell, BP and other providers, are now adding electric vehicle charging points too.